sicily496/model-of-recipes-and-ratings/README.md

 ## Final Model

-**'minutes' (discrete quantitative)**: square-root minutes Similar to n_step, the minutes required to cook a dish will affect people's ratings, and the shorter the time, the more popular it may be.
+**'minutes' (discrete quantitative)**: square-root minutes Similar to n_step, the minutes required to cook a dish will affect people's ratings, and the shorter the time, the more popular it may be due to time efficiency.

 **'submitted' (nominal qualitative)**: select year from 'submitted' and do the OneHotEncoder on year The year the recipe was uploaded may also affect the rating, and some new comments may be more harsh on the dish.
 Because the current life is improving rapidly, the food is constantly improving, which means that people’s requirements for things may also increase accordingly, thus impact rating.
+As time is more recent, more recipes were uploaded online, and so people might have more choices and compare more recipes when evaluating rating of a single recipe.

 First, we used the combination of different features through a manual loop, and also DecisionTreeClassification (no hyperparameter defined) and k-fold cross-validation to predict rating.
-According to the result, finally choose the model with highest accuracy, that is using 'submitted' and 'n_steps' to predict.
+According to the result, we finally choose the model with highest accuracy, that is using 'submitted' and 'n_steps' to predict.
 Then we conducted GridSearchCV to screen out the best hyperparameter in DecisionTreeClassification, that is criterion = gini, max_depth = 2, min_samples_split = 20.
 So in the end we decided to use 'submitted' and 'n_steps' with DecisionTreeClassification (criterion = gini, max_depth = 2, min_samples_split = 20) as the final model for prediction.
 Its accuracy is higher than the baseline model, which is 77.32%.

 ---